loenne/homeAutomation/GeneralInfo/readme.txt

 Software to be used:
 --------------------
 - raspbian      : (linux variant) operating system on Raspberry Pi
 - openhab       : Application for handling website with sitemap,items,rules
                   - Bindings for MQTT
 	          - Telldus
 	          - Google mail
+- homeAssistant : Application for handling website for sitemap, items, rules...
+- duckdns       :
-	      -
+- letsencrypt   :
 - telldus       : Hardware connector for lamps, buttons....
 - pagekite      : Remote connect to pie
 - mosquitto     : Message broker implementing MQTT protocol.

 Hardware to be used: